 Joshua B. Christensen (Springfield) is a litigation attorney with a focus on appellate practice.
 Joshua's trial-court experience includes multiple jury trials and judge-tried cases, in addition to many cases successfully resolved prior to trial through dispositive motions.
 His trial and appellate practice spans a broad and diverse range of tort and commercial litigation, including employment discrimination, medical negligence, products liability, wrongful death, premises liability, breach of contract, and construction disputes.

-Amanda D. Cochran (Springfield) has significant experience litigating cases, as well as obtaining summary judgment on discrimination, harassment, retaliation and wrongful termination claims.
+Amanda D. Cooper (Springfield) has significant experience litigating cases, as well as obtaining summary judgment on discrimination, harassment, retaliation and wrongful termination claims.
 She provides clients advice, counselling and risk-management strategies related to employee discipline and termination, drug testing, FMLA and ADA compliance, non-compete and non-solicitation agreements and preparation of employee handbooks.

 About Kutak Rock LLP